sibskull/synaptiks/doc/index.rst

 If you like or dislike synaptiks or if you have any problems with synaptiks, feel free to send an email with compliments or blame or with some questions.

-If you have found a bug in synaptiks, if miss a certain feature or have any proposals concerning synaptiks, please report them to the `issue tracker`_.
+If you have found a bug in synaptiks, if miss a certain feature or if have any proposals concerning synaptiks, please report them to the `issue tracker`_.
 To help us with solving this issue, please include any information that you can get into your report, including especially any error messages or tracebacks.
 If unsure, better post more information than required.